-DBSA continues to exhibit high credit concentrations: the bank's 10 largest exposures constitute over 50% of its loan portfolio.
-We view such high credit concentrations as a moderating factor for DBSA's standalone profile because a possible default by any of these large borrowers could potentially weaken the bank's financial fundamentals.
-More specifically, we understand that DBSA maintains a significant exposure to Eskom Holdings SOC Limited (Eskom, Caa1 negative), the troubled electricity generator, estimated to constitute more than 18% of the bank's gross loans.
-DBSA's loan to Eskom is unsecured, unlike most of Eskom's debt, which carries a government guarantee.
-Similarly, DBSA's non-South African portfolio (and specifically the Zambian exposures) are substantially riskier, with NPLs at over 20% of gross loans.
+DBSA continues to exhibit high credit concentrations: the bank's 10 largest exposures constitute more than 50% of its loan portfolio.
+We view such high credit concentrations as a moderating factor for DBSA's standalone profile because a possible default by any of these large borrowers could weaken the bank's financial fundamentals.
+Given the bank's mandate, DBSA maintains a significant exposure to state-owned enterprises, some of which are troubled financially, and in cases where the debt is not secured or guaranteed by the government, losses incurred in event of default can be material.
+Similarly, DBSA's non-South African portfolio (specifically the Zambian exposures) is substantially riskier, with NPLs at more than 20% of gross loans.

-Against these risks, we understand that the bank has tightened its lending criteria and will likely reduce its exposures to some of the riskier Sub-Saharan countries, while the bulk of its exposures to the South African municipal sector is in the more resilient Metro space.
+Against these risks, we understand that the bank has tightened its lending criteria and will likely reduce some of the riskier foreign exposures, while the bulk of its exposures to the South African municipal sector is in the more resilient Metro segment.
 Historically low write-offs also suggest that most borrowers eventually repay their dues to the DBSA.